 - To blur a flowing river or fountain Use a slow shutter speed of 1/30 sec. or slower.
-Use a tripod to prevent hand-held camera shake. - Set the shutter speed so that the aperture display does not blink.

-If you press the shutter button halfway and change the shutter speed while the aperture is displayed, the aperture display will also change to maintain the same exposure (amount of light reaching the image sensor).
+Use a tripod to prevent hand-held camera shake. - If you press the shutter button halfway and change the shutter speed while the aperture is displayed, the aperture display will also change to maintain the same exposure (amount of light reaching the image sensor).
 If you exceed the adjustable aperture range, the aperture display will blink to indicate that the standard exposure cannot be obtained.

 If the exposure will be too dark, the maximum aperture (smallest number) will blink.
-If this happens, turn the < \leq > dial to the left to set a slower shutter speed or increase the ISO speed.
+If this happens, turn the > dial to the left to set a slower shutter speed or increase the ISO speed.